-The 2013 program guidelines have no significant changes from 2012.
+The 2014 program guidelines have no significant changes from 2013.
 Minor Handbook updates have been made in an effort to create a more user-friendly guide through the SGIP incentive application process.
-Some changes in the 2013 Handbook:
+Some changes in the 2014 Handbook include:

 - Incentive Decline: As per D.11-09-015 beginning 2013 Emerging Technologies and Biogas Rates will decreased 10%, and all other technologies will decrease 5% annually (see Rates table below).